 5% — Manages program improvement processes.

 5% — Oversees career program technical systems, and uses thorough knowledge of career program and information systems to build applications and improve web sites and other supporting technologies.

 5% — Presents sensitive and difficult information about the career program, including presentations to the media and the public.

-Advanced knowledge of career development theories, coaching, career decision making, learning styles, and job search techniques.
+Advanced knowledge of career development theories, adult development theory, counseling processes, career decision making, learning styles, and job search techniques.